SCK22/guitar/README.md

 # Notes on a Guitar

-The notes on a guitar are
+The notes on a guitar are:

 **A A# B C C# D D# E F F# G G#**

 The transitions are as follows:

 A -> A# -> B -> C -> C# -> D -> D# -> E -> F -> F# -> G -> G# -> A

 >[!IMPORTANT]